tgutmann87/mc-utility/README.md

 ### Install
 **Command:** `python3 mc_utility.py install <pathway>` \
-The install function requires a second parameter specifying the pathway where the server JAR and related files will be installed.
+The install function requires a single parameter specifying the pathway where the server JAR and related files will be installed.
 If the directory doesn't exist the utility will create it and any required parents.
 The specified pathway will then be stored in `mc_utility.info` file locate in `/etc/`.
 Next, the utility will pull the HTML for the [Minecraft Server Download](https://www.minecraft.net/en-us/download/server) page scraping the most current link to download the Minecraft server.
 The server JAR file is then moved to the directory specified and `eula.txt` is created along with `start_minecraft_server.sh`.
 Once complete `minecraft.service` is created in `/etc/systemd/system` making the server a service that can run in the background

 ### Backup
 **Command:** `python3 mc_utility.py backup` \